Difrex/azot/README.md

 # Azot

-Screen corners actions in all WM.
+Screen corners action in all WMs.

+It's look like KWin or Compiz, e.t.c

 ## Configuration